istvanmakary/gulp-jss/readme.md

 This plugin will render the output of each jss file and concatenate the results.

-Make sure the jss files exports the code as a commonjs module:
+Make sure the jss files exports the style as a named module called `styles`:

 example.jss

-    var code = {
+    module.exports.styles = {
       'body': {
         width: '100px',
         height: '100px'
       }
     };

-    module.exports = code;

-plain json files will also be processed.
+Plain json files will also be processed.

 example.json